peer-open-source/xara-docs/source/user/manual/model/elements/other/E_SFI.rst

 	E-SFI Element: (a) Element idealization; (b) Wall model.

-This command is used to construct an E-SFI element object.
+This command is used to construct an E-SFI element.

 .. admonition:: Command